Giratina RNG Abuse

 x (earliest target frame) - y (delay) = z (frame to press A)

-Here we can see the target is now on frame x after re-entering the seed into the script.
-The calculated delay from earlier is roughly y.
-This means that once the SysBot log output displays that we are on frame z we have reached the desired target frame.
+Here we can see the target is now on frame 97-102 after re-entering the seed into the script.
+The calculated delay from earlier is roughly ~45.
+This means that once the SysBot log output displays that we are on frame 52 we have reached the desired target frame and can use the tumble method to initiate the Giratina cutscene.

 Once you reach the expected target frame, unpause the game and quickly use the tumble method to initiate the cutscene, then inspect the Giratina using PokeViewer.NET View function to see if the correct target frame was hit.